When a co-op board learns that a hoarder is residing in the building, what should it do—and not do? Take these actions:

 The shareholder could also agree to put things in storage.

-You can ask Adult Protective Services, a division of New York City’s Department of Social Services, for assistance in the absence of a relative.
-They will make an effort to get in touch with the person who needs assistance and strive to engage the necessary measures to address the issue.
+You can ask Adult Protective Services, a division of New York City’s Department of Social Services for assistance in the absence of a relative.
+They will make an effort to get in touch with the person who needs assistance.
+They can strive to engage the necessary measures to address the issue.

 In such circumstances, you might need to approach the court to name a guardian for the hoarding shareholder if the court determines that the shareholder cannot understand the gravity of the situation.

-A guardian is a person or organization who has been given power by the court to assume control over a person and make decisions on their behalf.
+A guardian is a person or group with legal authority to assume responsibility over and make decisions for another person.
 This will entail submitting a court petition.

 Eviction is a Final Resort: